mastercomfig/mastercomfig/docs/customization/modules.md

 ### Ropes

-Controls ropes for Mannpower grappling hook and decorations in maps
+Controls ropes for Mannpower grappling hook and decorations in maps.

+Default setting: based on which preset you are currently using.

 * **`ropes=off`**: Disables ropes
 * **`ropes=low`**: Basic ropes